 - The proposition here is a single-security investment.
 If you use the bulk of your pension fund to buy a 3-bed semi-D in Longford, you really are putting all your eggs in one fragile basket.

-- In order to hold the property and the liability, ITC sets up an Exempt Unit Trust.
-This Exempt Unit Trust is bespoke in the sense that it’s designed to work for that particular pensioneer trustee, and that’s fine, but if you fall out with ITC over fees or charges or whatever, you’re kinda stuck with them.
+- In order to hold the property and the liability, the pensioneer trustee (PT) will usually set up an Exempt Unit Trust.
+This Exempt Unit Trust is bespoke in the sense that it’s designed to work for that particular pensioneer trustee, and that’s fine, but if you fall out with PT over fees or charges or whatever, you’re kinda stuck with them.
 You can’t easily move your Exempt Unit Trust to another pensioneer trustee.
 It just won’t work in any other ecosystem.

 - Bear in mind that investment property is often seen as low-hanging fruit when it comes to annual budgets.
 A change in minister, not to mention a change in government, could make owning investment property more or less attractive overnight.